colebrookson/website/_pages/brookson-cv.md

 Dept. of Ecology & Evolutionary Biology, University of Toronto

 * Conducted multiple lab studies on incidence of microplastics in aquatic ecosystems

+**Volunteer Research Assistant** (March 2018 – July 2018)
+Supervisor: Dr. Benjamin Gilbert (Kaitlyn Brown) Department of Ecology & Evolutionary Biology, University of Toronto
+* Assisted with data collection and analysis for a community ecology experiment examining the effects of species assemblage on plant fitness
+* Managed other undergraduate assistants and coordinated data collection

+**Volunteer Research Assistant** (Sept.
+2017 – July 2018)
+Supervisor: Dr. Luke Mahler (Christopher Boccia) Department of Ecology & Evolutionary Biology, University of Toronto
+* Performed morphometric landmark analysis and data management and manipulation to investigate how adaptive traits can be used to build an Anolis lizard phylogeny

+**Work-Study Student** (Sept.
+2017 – Feb.
+2018)
+Supervisor: Dr. Benjamin Gilbert (Denon Start) Department of Ecology & Evolutionary Biology, University of Toronto, ON
+* Assisted with data collection and analysis for a community ecology experiment looking at the effects of species assemblage on plant fitness

+**Field Research Assistant** (May 2017 – Sept.
+2017)
+Supervisor: Dr. Spencer Barrett (David Timerman) University of Toronto – Koffler Scientific Reserve at Jokers Hill, Newmarket, ON
+* Assisted with experimental design, set-up and management of a study looking at the reproductive responses to sex ratio treatments
+* Conducted data entry and management tasks including organizing and analyzing large datasets

+**Volunteer Lab Assistant** (Sept.
+2016 – April 2017)
+Supervisor: Dr. Spencer Barrett (David Timerman/Chris Balogh) Department of Ecology & Evolutionary Biology, University of Toronto, ON
+* Assisted with greenhouse and lab duties related to maintaining plant stocks and data collection
+* Performed data analysis and management tasks for a variety of experimental datasets

 -------------------     ----------------------------